The complete guide to Star Alliance

-Here's how you can unlock lounge access with at least 26 different airlines, just by holding one frequent flyer card.
+Here’s how you can unlock perks across 26 different airlines, simply by holding one frequent flyer card.

-Enjoying the title of the world's largest airline alliance, having grown to house 26 members plus two 'connecting partners', Star Alliance is a force to be reckoned with.
+Holding the status of the world’s largest airline alliance, having grown to host 26 members plus one ‘connecting partner’ in its ranks, Star Alliance is a force to be reckoned with.

-Launched in 1997 with just five airlines under its umbrella – Air Canada, Lufthansa, SAS, Thai Airways and United – Star Alliance now counts a mix of leading global carriers and smaller regional airlines, serving travellers across the globe.
+Launched in 1997 with just five airlines under its umbrella – Air Canada, Lufthansa, SAS, Thai Airways and United – Star Alliance now counts a mix of leading global carriers and smaller regional airlines, connecting more than 1,200 airports worldwide.

 Which airlines are members of Star Alliance?